pedropb/machine-learning-nanodegree/classes/model-evaluation-and-validation/notes.md

 **F1 score** is the weighted average between precision and recall: `F1 = 2 * (precision * recall) / (precision + recall)`

+## Mean Absolute Error

+For continuous data, we need to care how close the prediction is.
+For this, we can use **Mean Absolute Error**, which is the sum of the absolute deviations from the corresponding data points divided by the number of data points.